Riesz bases and Jordan form of the translation operator in semi-infinite periodic waveguides: Proof of the Main Theorem

-Since the functions $v_n^+$ are chosen as in Proposition \ref{prop:char_val_eig}, the matrix representing $\mathcal{T}$ consists of Jordan blocks.
-Because of Theorem \ref{theo:large_char_val} at most a finite number of these Jordan blocks has size $>1$.
+Since the functions $\vp_n$ are chosen as in Proposition \ref{prop:char_val_eig}, the matrix representing $\mathcal{T}$ consists of Jordan blocks.
+Because of Proposition \ref{prop:large_char_val} at most a finite number of these Jordan blocks have size $>1$.
 It is straightforward to see that $\mathcal{R}$ is represented by the same matrix. \end{proof}

-\section{on the radiation condition}
+\section{On the radiation condition}